konfuzio-ai/konfuzio-sdk/docs/web/api.md

 Konfuzio supports various file types:

 ### PDFs
 Konfuzio supports PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2b, PDF/A-3a, PDF/A-3b, PDF/X-1a, PDF/1.7, PDF/2.0.
 An attempt will be made to repair corrupted PDFs.
+Konfuzio does not support AcroForms and AEM (Adobe Experience Manager) form content.
+PDF forms)

 ### Images
 Konfuzio supports JPEG and PNG (including support for alpha channel). _Support for TIFF is experimental._